Implementation of enfuse

 Really appreciate it (again)

-#6 Updated by Tobias Jakobs about 4 years ago
+#6 Updated by Tobias Jakobs over 4 years ago

 I looked at the script and to improve the temp file handling